uwolfer/gerrit-rest-java-client/README.md

 List<ChangeInfo> changes = gerritApi.changes().query("status:merged").withLimit(10).get();
 ```

+If you like to write a script instead of a full Java application, you might want to use [Groovy].
+There is a [basic Groovy example] available.

 _Note:_ It is not guaranteed that all interfaces are implemented.
 If an implementation is missing, you get a
 <code>com.google.gerrit.extensions.restapi.NotImplementedException</code>.
 Feel free to implement it and create a pull
 request at GitHub - it is quite easy! :)